Inc0mple/SUTD_50.038_CDS_Visual_Question_Answering/README.md

 4. **`EvalAll_Notebook.ipynb`** contains the code necessary to evaluate all models and save the results as a `.csv` file and print the results in LaTeX.

 5. **`Train_EvalViLT_Notebook.ipynb`** contains the code necessary to train and evaluate a ViLT model and save its weights.
-It also contains the code necessary to add ViLT's results to the previous evaluated results table and print them results inLaTeX.
+It also contains the code necessary to add ViLT's results to the previous evaluated results table and print them results in LaTeX.

+6. **`Preprocessing_Notebook.ipynb`** contains the code necessary to preprocess the original VQAv2 dataset.